germal/OpenCVB/README.md

 step into C++ code while debugging.
 However, leaving that property enabled all the time means that the OpenCVB startup will take longer – approximately 5 seconds vs. 3 seconds on a higher-end system.
 The default is to leave the “Enable Native Code Debugging” property off so OpenCVB will load faster.
+Of course, if there is a problem in the C++ code that is best handled with a debug session, turn the “Enable Native Code Debugging” property on in the OpenCVB VB.Net application.

 **Record and Playback**